GoogleCloudPlatform/eventarc-samples/terraform/README.md

-This is a sample that shows how to use Terraform's [eventarc_trigger](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/eventarc_trigger) research to create Eventarc triggers.
+This is a sample that shows how to use Terraform's [eventarc_trigger](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/eventarc_trigger) resource to create Eventarc triggers.

 More specifically, this sample: